The Q System

 - Lunging in one direction should not be analyzed alone.
 Instead, lunging in one direction should always be compared to lunging in the other direction.
 Lameness Locator software provides a dual reporting capability that is ideal for this comparison.

 - Many horses lunge with the torso tilted toward the center of the lunging circle.
-This results in expected head and pelvic vertical movement asymmetries.
+This results in expected head and pelvic vertical movement asymmetries and are further dependent upon surface (hard or soft).
 These expected asymmetries should be learned and recognized to assist in interpretation of the results.

 Yes.
 However, it is best to compare the results of flexion tests with results of a controlled trial, without flexion, with the horse trotting off in one direction for 8-10 strides.
 Use of thresholds and 95% confidence intervals determined by a collection of at least 25 strides is not recommended.

 Yes.
 The dual reporting capability of Lameness Locator software is ideal for this purpose.
-Significant positive results of blocking are indicated by a shifting of variable amplitudes from above to below threshold, or a shifting of variable amplitude outside the 95% confidence interval range.
+Significant positive results of blocking are indicated by a shifting of variable amplitude outside the 95% confidence interval range (see training resources).

 Data is collected in real time.